edgar-code-repository/spring-boot-cucumber-demo/README.md

         Given given a book with id "101" title "Book A" author "John Doe" and published in 1980 When  the book is added to the catalog
         Then  execution returns success with code 201

         Scenario: Retrieve books from catalog
-        Given that we have some new books
+        Given given that we have some new books
         When  the books are added to the catalog
         Then  books are retrieved successfully

         Scenario: Update book from catalog
         Given given a book with id "999" title "Book 999" author "John Doe" and published in 1985 When the book is added to the catalog
         And the book with id "999" title "Book 999 update" author "John Doe" and published in 1984 is updated Then execution returns success with code 200

         Scenario: Delete book from catalog
         Given given a book with id "999" title "Book 999" author "John Doe" and published in 1985 When the book with id "999" is deleted